apache/qpid-proton/examples/go/README.md

 [electron/broker.go](electron/broker.go) does not need any "upside-down" event-driven code, it is implemented as straightforward loops.
 The broker is a loop listening for connections.
-Each connection is a loop accepting for incoming sender or recdiver links.
+Each connection is a loop accepting for incoming sender or receiver links.
 Each receiving link is a loop that receives a message and pushes it to a queue.
 Each sending link is a loop that pops a message from a queue and sends it.